 - You DON’T have to spend any money to show someone they are important to you.
 Figure out their love language and then come up with a plan together to have a frugal Valentine’s Day that is truly about spending time with someone you love and NOT about making other people jealous.

-- Be very clear about what make’s you hot.
-That answer is a well-funded emergency account.
-If you typically spend $100 on Valentine’s Day, this year make spaghetti dinner and then click the Transfer to Savings Account button together.
+- Be very clear to your spouse about what make’s you hot.
+Your answer should be a well-funded emergency account.
+If you typically spend $100 on Valentine’s Day, this year make a spaghetti dinner and then click the Transfer to Savings Account button together.

-- Money arguments are the second reason people cite for their divorce.
+- Money arguments are the second reason people cite for their divorce, get your finances together so you are not a statistic.

 A Child’s Valentine’s Day